Princess Cecilia of Sweden: Baden

-Cecilia lived in a difficult situation, as she was forced to support herself by loans due to her lack of income and was therefore often hunted by her creditors.
-In 1618, for example, her estate was taken and she fled by carriage to make contact with the archbishop of Trier in Luxembourg: to escape her persecutors, she was literary forced to abandon her carriage and jump over the border to Lorraine.
-Upon the outbreak of the Thirty Years' War, however, the Protestant line of the Baden dynasty was deposed by the Imperial army and her grandson was as a Catholic allowed to take control over the entire territory of Baden.
-Cecilia was thereby able to return to her estate in Rodemachen and spend her last years in comfort.
-She died at a very advanced age for that time and is buried under the floor in the church in Rodemack.
+Cecilia lived in a difficult situation, as she was forced to support herself by loans due to her lack of income and was often hunted by her creditors.
+In 1618, her estate was taken and she fled by carriage to make contact with the archbishop of Trier in Luxembourg: to escape her persecutors, she was forced to abandon her carriage and jump over the border to Lorraine.
+Upon the outbreak of the Thirty Years' War, the Protestant line of the Baden dynasty was deposed by the Imperial army and her grandson was as a Catholic allowed to take control over the entire territory of Baden.
+Cecilia was able to return to her estate in Rodemachen and spend her last years in comfort.

+Cecilia Gustavsdotter died in Brussels on January 27, 1627 at the age of 86 and is buried beneath the floor of the church in Rodemack.